Key Takeaways

 Beyond cost savings, automation delivers:

-- Faster cycle times: Invoices that took 10-15 days to process can clear in 2-3 days.
+- Faster cycle times: Best-in-Class AP teams process invoices in 3.1 days vs. 17.4 days for others [Ardent Partners 2025].
+Invoices that took 10-15 days can clear in 2-3 days.

 - Better visibility: Real-time dashboards show where every invoice sits in the workflow.